April 16, 2021

 Copyright © Beacon Economics LLC

-December’s job gains occurred in some of the industries that have been hit hardest by the pandemic, although employment levels in these sectors remain depressed compared to their pre-pandemic levels.
+Most of the job gains in March occurred in some of the industries that have been hit hardest by the pandemic, although employment levels in these sectors remain depressed compared to their pre-pandemic levels.